ryanfaircloth/bindplane-op/docs/www/README.md

 | Integrations | 636c08e1212e49001e7a3032 |
 | Support | 636c08eb959f7600841f16c8 |

-Documentation is sync'd using GitHub actions on every tagged release, with new documentation version numbers being set to the BindPlane OP release number.
+Documentation is sync'd using GitHub actions on every tagged release.

 ## Add New Integration